remix-run/remix/docs/other-api/node.md

 Remix officially supports **Active** and **Maintenance** [Node LTS versions][node-releases] at any given point in time.
 Dropped support for End of Life Node versions is done in a Remix Minor release.

-In some cases, we may tactically drop support for a **Maintenance LTS** version early if it will reach End of Life shortly after a planned Remix Major release.
-For example, Remix v2 is near completion and we hope to release it sometime in August 2023.
-Node 16 reaches End of Life in September 2023, so we plan to drop support for Node 16 with the release of Remix v2.

 [node-releases]: https://nodejs.dev/en/about/releases/